Yoga retreats in Spain in September: Beachgoers enjoying the shoreline in Barcelona, Spain, at twilight with city lights in the distance.

 Vegan Yoga retreat, Alicante, Spain

-Where to Go in September
+Where to Go for a Yoga Retreat in Spain in September

 Cliffside town view in Ronda, Spain, overlooking the gorge in warm evening light.